Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Characteristics Of Degenerative Disc Disease

 Painful discs always show structural disruption and display irregular stress concentrations as the disc become sensitive to mechanical loading.
-The features most closely associated with pain include disc prolapse or herniation, loss of disc height, radial fissures which are tears in the annulus that can leak fluid outside the disc lowering the pain threshold in surrounding tissues and internal disc disruption.
+The features most closely associated with pain include disc prolapse or herniation, loss of disc height, radial fissures, which are tears in the annulus that can leak fluid outside the disc lowering the pain threshold in surrounding tissues and internal disc disruption.
 Of these, loss of disc height is most closely related to pain history.
-Disc bulging and damage to the end plate which decompresses the nucleus are also associated with pain although less than loss of disc height.
-Disc signal intensity noted on MRI has little relationship to pain.
+Disc bulging and damage to the end plate which decompresses the nucleus are also associated with pain through a reactive process which allows blood vessels and nerves to grow into the disc, which is very painful.

 Degenerative disc disease causes instability as the disc and surrounding tissues degenerate resulting in structural damage.
 This instability persists until the latter stages where fusion takes place.
 The instability causes increased and abnormal motion within the spine, however, movements become more painful, thus restricting overall motion.
 In the neck, instability may be noted as intolerance to prolonged static postures, fatigue and inability to hold the head up, better with external support, including hands or a collar, frequent need for self-manipulation (cracking your neck), a feeling of instability, shaking or lack of control, frequent episodes of acute attacks and sharp pain, possibly with sudden movements.
 In the lower back, the instability may present as diffuse, dull ache or a deep burning or sharp pain in the back, a feeling of weakness or an unstable back, pain may radiate to the hips or legs, and sitting intolerance – painful or discomfort when sitting.